-Employment contracts provide for the payment of performance-related cash bonuses under the STI programme and participation, where eligible, in the Company Option Plan under the LTI Program.
+The employment contracts provide for the payment of performance-related cash bonuses under the STI programme and participation, where eligible, in the Company Option Plan under the LTI Program.
 The maximum cash bonus payable under the STI programme is up to 50% of total remuneration for senior executives, and up to 85% of base salary for the CEO.

-Employment contracts may outline the components of compensation but does not prescribe how compensation levels are modified year to year.
+The employment contract outlines the components of compensation but does not prescribe how compensation levels are modified year to year.
 The Nomination and Remuneration Committee reviews and makes any recommendations to the Board annually on compensation levels, assessing the necessity or otherwise of any changes required so as to meet the principles of the Group's compensation policy.